-- complied with the requirement of School lule 10 of the Act that apply to the annual report; and - made the disclosures cout performance against benchmarks as required by the Local Government (Financia Proporting and Prudence) Regulations 2014 on pages 238 to 243, which represent a corported list of equired disclosures and accurately reflects the information drawn from a Corported list of additional and Group's audited information and, where applicable, the City Council's long-terman and annual plans.
+- complied with the requirement of Scholule 10 of the Act that apply to the annual report; and - made the disclosures yout performance against benchmarks as required by the Local Government (Financi, PP, porting and Prudence) Regulations 2014 on pages 238 to 243, which represent a corported list of required disclosures and accurately reflects the information drawn from the City to incil and Group's audited information and, where applicable, the City Council's long-tent and annual plans.

-The basis forcur oper on is explained below and we draw attention to other matters.
-In addition, we outline the reponsibilities of the Council and our responsibilities relating to the audited information, we concent on early information, and we explain our independence.
+The basis for fur ope on is explained below and we draw attention to other matters.
+In addition, we outline the responsibilities of the Council and our responsibilities relating to the audited information, we concern on our information, and we explain our independence.